 In 2014, Penn State College of Medicine committed to sending cohorts of faculty to attend the Harvard Macy Institute Program for Educators in Health Professions.
 The College offers sponsorship and partial support of attendance for faculty selected through an internal application process.

-The 2019 Harvard Macy course was held in Boston, Massachusetts, Jan.
-13 to 23 and May 13 to 17.
-Participants join an international community of educators from multiple fields in medicine that includes leaders in healthcare, innovators in education and mentors around the world.
+Participants join an international community of educators from multiple fields in medicine that includes leaders in health care, innovators in education and mentors around the world.
 This program is one of the most respected faculty development programs in health sciences education.

 All College of Medicine faculty who teach in any capacity in health professions education are encouraged to apply.

 Details on Penn State’s participation in the event, including how to apply, appear below.

 Jump to topic

 The Woodward Center has a down-select process to sponsor and support Penn State College of Medicine faculty in attending the Program for Educators in Health Professions course offered by the Harvard Macy Institute.

 There is a two-step application process for College of Medicine faculty.
 An interested faculty member will first apply to the Woodward Center in a down-select process.
 If chosen through that process as a Woodward-sponsored applicant, the faculty member will then apply directly to the Harvard Macy Program.
 Selected Woodward-sponsored applicants will be required to submit a letter of support from a division chief or department chair stating that the faculty applicant will be released from duties during the times of the program.

 The Woodward Center will sponsor up to six faculty for the Harvard Macy Program and will cover the tuition fees ($6,100) for the program.
 Selected faculty or their departments will have the responsibility for the cost of travel and lodging for the course as an in-kind contribution.